 Health Testing

-Within the gene pool that affects English Show Type Cocker Spaniels, Miniature Poodles and consequently Cockapoo breeding there are some known genetic diseases that can cause serious illness later in life that will not be apparent as puppies.
-It is the responsibility of the breeder to be aware of these conditions and following testing procedures to minimise the occurrence of the diseases now and in future.
+Within the gene pool that affects English Show Type Cocker Spaniels, Miniature Poodles and consequently Cockapoo breeding, there are some known genetic diseases that can cause serious illness later in life that will not be apparent as puppies.

 Progressive Retinal Atrophy (Prcd-PRA)

 The genetic disorder, prcd-PRA , causes cells in the retina at the back of the eye to degenerate and die, even though the cells seem to develop normally early in life.
 The “rod” cells operate in low light levels and are the first to lose normal function.
 Most affected dogs will eventually be blind.
-Typically, the clinical disease is recognized first in early adolescence or early adulthood, and unfortunately, at this time there is no treatment or cure for PRA.
+Typically, the clinical disease is recognised first in early adolescence or early adulthood, and unfortunately, at this time, there is no treatment or cure for PRA.

 Familial Nephropathy (FN)